 Curiosity is the reason why game shows still captivate people.
 People are most curious when they know a little bit about a subject, but not too much, says a study by Colin Camerer at Caltech.

 Use curiosity-generating words such as backdoor, bootleg, confessions, covert, forbidden, insider, mystery, secret, and revealed.
 Generate curiosity with verbs like discover and find.

 Spark people’s curiosity by posing a question.
 Questions stimulate people to lean in as they start thinking of potential answers.

 Combine the power of a question with the word you to spark intense curiosity.
 People are twice as likely to click on a question headline with the word you than on a statement headline, found a BI Norwegian School of Business study.

-To maximize the power of numbers in text, use numerals, not spelled-out numbers.
+To maximize the power of numbers in the text, use numerals, not spelled-out numbers.
 Old-school copywriters advise using odd numbers rather than even numbers in headlines, just as many photographers prefer an odd number of subjects in a photo.

 Imagine invites people to dream about what’s possible, even if it’s beyond anything they’ve experienced before.